Is remote work right for you? We reveal the best remote job boards and share insider tips for how to find remote jobs.

 Do you often have random musings that are insightful, humorous or at least occasionally deep?
 Do your friends think you’re funny?
 Do you consider yourself relatively thick-skinned?

-While you may think Twitter is just the microblogging tool making our attention spans shorter with a “tweet” limit of 280 characters (and yes, you might love or hate Elon Musk, the current Executive Chair and CTO), Twitter also allows you to do lots of valuable career development-related things like:
+You may think Twitter is just the microblogging tool making our attention spans shorter with a “tweet” limit of 280 characters.
+You might love or hate Elon Musk, the current Executive Chair and CTO).
+But Twitter (X) also allows you to do lots of valuable career development-related things like:

 Start using Twitter by creating a thoughtful, strategic profile with career-related hashtags in your profile.
 For your profile picture, pick a presentable photo or an icon that expresses your values, personal brand, or industry.